Mahalaksh143/Mini-Project/Readme.md

 ## Usage

 - Click the card to reveal the image.
-- Try to find pair of cards by clicking in sequence [like 1st click will reveal one image and second click should reveal same image otherwise last two revealed cards will flip back.].
+- Try to find pair of cards by clicking in sequence [like 1st click will reveal one image and second click should reveal same image otherwise last two revealed cards will flip back.

 ## Author